Shinchy/thinmint/README.md

 ## Views / Templates
 Views are broken up into two pieces: **Layouts** and **Panels**

-In the Loyalty project, these templates respectively live in the following directories:
+In a project, these templates respectively live in the following directories:

 ```
-/tmpl/any/account/loyalty/layout/
+/tmpl/any/account/project/layout/
-/tmpl/any/account/loyalty/panel/
+/tmpl/any/account/project/panel/
 ```
 <a name="layout"></a>
 ## Layout